apace100/origins-docs/docs/power_types/modify_block_render.md

 [Power Type](../power_types.md)

-Modifies how a block would look like to the entity.
+Modifies how a block would look like to the entity that has the power.

 Type ID: `origins:modify_block_render`